Art City Asks: Tony Matelli

 TM: I never really thought about it too much, but I am certain I would be terrible at it.

-Jacob Muselmann is a copy editor at the Journal Sentinel and Art City's newest contributor.
 "Art City Asks" are brief interviews with intriguing people who are part of or connected to Milwaukee's art scene.
 They are conducted via e-mail, in-person interview, Skype or whatever other format we may dream up.
 Some of the questions we use are inspired by the Frieze Questionnaire.
-If you would like to recommend someone for us to interview in an upcoming "Art City Asks," please email Mary Louise Schumacher at email@example.com or leave a comment below.

-Images from top: Tony Matelli, courtesy the artist; Green Gallery exhibition view, courtesy the gallery; Hand, by Tony Matelli (2012); Arrangement, by Tony Matelli (2012).
+Images from slideshow: Green Gallery exhibition view, courtesy the gallery; Hand, by Tony Matelli (2012); Arrangement, by Tony Matelli (2012).